 When an individual does drugs, others can often tell because they display several noticeable signs.
 These signs can be physical, like changes in weight, behavioral, such as isolating one's self or engaging in risky behavior, or psychological, like consistent depression or irritation.

-One of the most common signs that a person may be abusing drugs is having dilated pupils.
-The dilation level of a person's pupils is one of the main ways of recognizing illicit drug use.
+One of the most common physical signs that a person may be abusing drugs is having dilated pupils.
 Along with alerting others that an individual may be struggling with substance abuse, dilated pupils can also help reveal what specific drug they are using.
 Learn what drugs make eyes dilate with Diamond House Detox.

-Several different types of drugs — both legal and illegal — can dilate pupils and indicate to friends, family members and authorities that an individual may be under the influence or abusing a specific substance.
-The International Association of Chiefs of Police (IACP) has even created standards to determine which type of substance an individual could be using based on their pupil diameter.
+Several different types of drugs — anticholinergics and mydriatics, whether illegal or legal — can dilate pupils and indicate to friends, family members and authorities that an individual may be under the influence or misusing a specific substance.

 While various drugs, especially psychotropic stimulants, can cause the pupils to dilate, 10 of the most common drugs that can trigger this include:

 Note that the abnormal dilation of pupils is not necessarily an indicator that someone is misusing drugs, particularly if they are on legal prescriptions.
 However, if you are close enough with someone to discuss their personal medical history and you notice their dilated pupils coincide with other symptoms of drugs, consider opening a dialogue with them and showing them you're here to support them in any way you can.

 If you notice these signs at the same time someone has abnormal pupil size, it could be an indication they may be using drugs or taking medication in a way that's inconsistent with prescription use.

 At Diamond House Detox, we've worked with many concerned individuals who think someone they know is using drugs that cause eyes to dilate, along with other symptoms.
 Take a look at some of the most common questions we answer and see if they can help you better understand where to go from here.